 B2B ventures don’t need to overdo it on Facebook, but they shouldn’t ignore its potential when they need to showcase their brand to build client trust.

 Intervals: B2B companies should post videos at least once a week.
 B2C has more leeway since they can post as many ads on the videos as they get posted.

-B2C: Ecommerce website seeks to attract and convert customers.
-They need to appeal to prospects form the homepage moving in.
+B2C: Ecommerce websites seek to attract and convert customers.
+They need to appeal to prospects from the homepage moving in.
 Consumer audience homepages provide trending sales, discounts, and clickable buttons

-B2B: A B2B ecommerce site aim is to attract organisations who can become long term partners.
+B2B: A B2B eCommerce site’s aim is to attract organizations that can become long-term partners.
 The goal is to solve a business problem, and the homepage doesn’t have to look flashy or overly animated.

 Customer Support at Different Stages

 B2C: The B2C end-user makes an online purchase voluntarily.
 Though the decision is personal, there is a need for customer support to resolve the few queries that may arise.
 The B2C web development should consider self-service, proactive response system, and 24/7 support feature.

 B2B: B2B eCommerce platforms handle large orders.
 There is a need to include a First Contact Resolution feature.
 A B2B web developer should consider live support for FAQ answers, 24-7 client service to answer business calls, and the After-Sale support feature.